phuneil1001/My_Profile/README.md

 ### ⚡ Fun fact

 > I believe embedded systems are the **nerves**, and deep learning is the **brain** of future technology.
+> - My curiosity often leads me down rabbit holes of new technologies and concepts! 🤓

 ---